-Not only is Melbourne regularly voted one of the most livable cities in the world, but it is also famous for its edgy vibe, for its exquisite coffee scene, its sophisticated dining, and prime location in Port Philipp Bay.
-Add to that the fact that there are plenty of cheap hotels in Melbourne and a few days in Melbourne can easily be the highlight of your trip to Australia!
+Not only is Melbourne regularly voted one of the most livable cities in the world, but it is also famous for its edgy vibe, for its exquisite coffee scene, its sophisticated dining, and prime location in Port Phillip Bay.
+A few days in Melbourne can easily be the highlight of your trip to Australia!
 If you are visiting Melbourne this summer, make sure to look beyond the typical sights, and take in some its hidden gems.
-To help you get started, we picked five memorable Melbourne experience for you to include into your Melbourne itinerary:
+To help you get started, we picked five unique things to do in Melbourne to include in your itinerary:

 Venture into the drain tunnels